-It’s a big buzzword with big results – big data continues to take the spotlight in boardroom discussions across the Nation with one question behind the chatter: How do we take all our data and make something out of it?
+It’s a big buzzword with big results – big data in logistics continues to take the spotlight in boardroom discussions across the Nation with one question behind the chatter: How do we take all our data and make something out of it?

 Despite the deficit, data analysts and supply chain managers alike are finding valuable ways to extract the most value out of their data to improve the organization’s flow of information, reduce costs and enhance customer value.